AlfaSierra92/master-thesis-manuscript/README.md

-# Thesis template
+# On the performance of Decentralized Congestion Control in a real IEEE 802.11p testbed
-A template for a master thesis at UniMORE.
+Master degree thesis in Automotive Connectivity course @ Unimore 2023/24.

 ## Important reminder
 You are forbidden from using the University's logo.

 ## A preview?
 You can see the PDF in github releases.
 To trigger release building do the following: